 As in our yield to maturity calculator, this is a hard problem to do by hand.
 The trading price of a bond should reflect the summation of future cash flows.
 Let us first show how this is done in a spreadsheet program.

-Calculating Clean Bond Price Using OpenOffice or Excel
+Calculating Clean Bond Price Using Microsoft Excel or OpenOffice

 - Rate (Divide by payouts a year)